 Lateral plantar nerve entrapment causes pain on the inside of the ankle and heel.
 It is caused by compression of the Lateral plantar nerve.
 Treatment involves rest, reducing pain and inflammation, identifying, and correcting the underlying cause of the injury

 - Causes & anatomy

 Lateral plantar nerve entrapment symptoms

-A doctor may inject the area with local anesthetic to help with diagnosis.
-If pain is temporarily eliminated because of the pain killing injection then this is a good indication that the lateral plantar nerve is causing the problem.
+A doctor may inject the area with a local anesthetic to help with diagnosis.
+If the pain is temporarily eliminated because of the pain-killing injection then this is a good indication that the lateral plantar nerve is causing the problem.
 Nerve conduction tests may also be used to help diagnose a plantar nerve entrapment.

 Causes and anatomy

 The plantar nerve branches off the posterior tibial nerve after it has passed through a passage called the tarsal tunnel, just below the medial malleolus (

 The lateral plantar nerve can become trapped or compressed between the abductor

 Rest and avoid using the foot as much as possible as continuing to walk or train will not allow the injury to recover.
 Apply ice or cold therapy to help with pain and inflammation.
 If the injury is minor then adjusting training methods by reducing running mileage or substituting swimming or cycling for running until the injury has healed may be enough.
 For a more severe injury, complete rest may be advised.
 A doctor may prescribe anti-inflammatory medication or NSAID's (e.g. ibuprofen).
 Always check with a doctor before taking medication.
 Do not take ibuprofen if you have asthma.